-Art Action, supported by United Way, was an after-school creative arts program for families living in the Milford Square Transitional Housing Shelter in Upper Bucks County.
+Art Action, supported by United Way, was an after-school arts program provided for families living in the Milford Square Transitional Housing Shelter in Upper Bucks County.
 The program ran from 2001 through 2006.

-Scholarships for art classes and summer camps are available through the generous support of The Robert V. Nesi Education Award, The Michener Art Museum Volunteer Scholarship for Art Education Endowment, The Holly Berry Huynh Memorial Scholarship Endowment, and The Doris Weiss Education Gallery Endowment, students who are eligible for a Michener scholarship may attend one session of any art class free of charge during the season in which they receive their scholarship award.
-The scholarship also includes a one-year family membership to the museum.
+Scholarships for art classes and summer camps are available through the generous support of The Robert V. Nesi Education Award, The Michener Art Museum Volunteer Scholarship for Art Education Endowment, The Holly Berry Huynh Memorial Scholarship Endowment, the Doris Weiss Education Gallery Endowment, and the support of individual donors.
+Scholarships are good for one year pending availability of sufficient funds; every scholarship also includes a one-year family membership to the museum.

-The Department of Arts Education hosts several community service and community awareness programs, including the Martin Luther King, Jr., Day of Service, the annual Gift of Giving Education Gallery exhibition, and community T-shirt painting days.
-The museum is currently working to expand these programs throughout Bucks County.
+And more: The Department of Arts Education hosts several community service and community awareness programs, including the Martin Luther King, Jr., Day of Service and Art, the annual Gift of Giving Education Gallery exhibition, and community T-shirt painting days.
+The Museum is currently working to expand these programs throughout the region.